Skip to content

 Posted on May 8, 2016

-Share on Facebook Share on Twitter Share on Google+ Share on Email
+Share on Facebook Share on Twitter Share on Whatsapp Share on LinkedIn

 New Zealand music is starting to have a wider reach internationally, with the explosion of Lorde in the US pop charts, the success of Broods throughout the UK and Flight of the Concords capturing TV and Movie markets, they are opening the minds of international audiences.
 New Zealand music is becoming synonymous with success and greatness which is an awesome thing when you’re an expat living so far from home.